makersacademy/takeaway-challenge/README.md

 ### Dependancies:
 This program is written in Ruby, using Sinatra as the frame work.
 To run this program the gems required are Twilio-Ruby to send text messages and Dotenv to handle environment variables.

+Rubocop has been used for linting and simplecov for test coverage.

 ### My approach to this Challenge:
 I used TDD and OOD to design and create this program.
 I aimed to create as little dependancy as possible using polymorphism and doubles.
 I used the Single Responsibility Principle to extract order and `menu` classes as well as a `send_sms` module.
 These follow the law of Demeter.